Asian shares fall as Delta fears eclipse Wall Street uptick

 The dollar hovered below a four-month peak against major peers on Thursday, after retreating overnight as yields dropped.

-Gold also held on to overnight gains on Thursday, with the spot price down 0.1% having risen 1.3% in the previous session.
-Easing of fears about higher interest rates would typically help the non-interest bearing asset.
+Gold also held on to overnight gains, with the spot price down 0.1% having risen 1.3% in the previous session.
+Easing fears about higher interest rates would typically help the non-interest bearing asset.

 Our Standards: The Thomson Reuters Trust Principles.